How To Homeschool UK (Relax- It’s Easier Than It Sounds!)

 What To Do In The First Few Weeks Of Homeschooling

-This really depends on your family; your child’s personality and your personality will be highly influential on the best kind of structure (or lack thereof) for your homeschool.
+How you start and continue to homeschool really depends on your family; your child’s personality and your personality will be highly influential on the best kind of structure (or lack thereof) for your homeschool.
 I have one child who loves structure and one child who does not, so we do a mix of clubs and homeschool groups blended with plenty of free time to play, read, take trips and enjoy creating art.
 We have carefully selected resources/ toys that are long lasting and inspire enjoyable learning, and are able to be adapted and used differently as our children grow up.

 For at least the first few weeks of homeschooling, I would treat each day as if it were the summer holidays.
 Play, do gardening, cook, read, go on outings, do errands and generally live life.
 There is so much learning that happens when we just live life; to illustrate this point I wrote a post on everything that my children learned in one normal homeschooling/ unschooling day.